SitePen/dgrid/README.md

 ### Requirements

-The DnD extensions assumes usage of the OnDemandList or OnDemandGrid module;
+The DnD extension assumes usage of the OnDemandList or OnDemandGrid module;
 thus, it expects a store to be in use.

 The store should be order-aware, supporting the `options.before` parameter